Techniques for planning, shooting, editing & PLAYING vertical video

 3) In a hot environment you may want to point a fan at the unit as well!

 4) Have all of your films ready to go as a VLC playlist on a laptop.
 Treat the projector as a second monitor, go to full screen playback on that screen, turn off OSD (on-screen display) in the preferences, turn off any notifications such as calendar or mail pop-ups, hook up the sound, and you're ready to go!

 All these tips have been about vertical vision, but that's not to say good sound is any less important ("sound is fifty percent of the movie-going experience" according to a certain well-known Hollywood director).
 Recording good, clean sound on location may save you hours of anguish in the editing room and your audience will thank you for not having to listen to lens stabilisers clicking away.

 Hopefully by now you're tempted to give vertical video a try if you haven't already.
 Your choice of whether to make a horizontal, vertical, circular or even a square film (like Xavier Dolan’s Mommy, or Fritz Lang's M) would, in an ideal world, be determined by your subject matter and what you’re trying to say.
 Ignore the naysayers who will whine that "our eyes horizontal!"
-Such an argument relies upon the idea that screens are solely to provide the most immersive version of reality (ie. widescreen).
+Imagine if Leonardo da Vinci had listened to that argument before painting the Mona Lisa!
+Such an argument also relies upon the idea that screens are solely to provide the most immersive version of reality (ie. widescreen).
 But perhaps cinema is at its most powerful not when it’s creating illusions but rather offering alternative visions of our world — and vertical video can sometimes do just that.